Adnan-Saleem-93/React-Learning/react-learning-notes.md

 19. **UseEffect - Cleanup Function** =>

 The useEffect hook has a cleanup function that works in a similar fashion as 'componentWillUnmount' lifecycle method but they are not the same thing.
-It is particularly used to unsubscribe from APIs or to avoid race conditions in async requests
+It is particularly used to unsubscribe from APIs, avoid race conditions in async requests, remove event listeners when dealing with components that appear/disappear (mount/unmount) conditionally to avoid memory leaks.

 - the cleanup function does not execute on initial rendering of component.
 Instead, it runs only on re-renders.
 - this function is executed before the side-effect executes.